-- Transfer the rice into a sieve and drain for 15 minutes.
+- Transfer the rice into a sieve and drain completely.

 - Gently clean the dashi kombu with a damp cloth but leave the white powdery substances which contribute to the umami flavor in dashi.
 Do not wash the kombu.

-- Put the rice in the rice cooker bowl and add cold water to just under the 3 cup line.
+- Put the rice in the rice cooker bowl and add water (not hot or warm) to just under the 3 cup line.
 If your rice cooker has "Sushi" option, add water to 3 cup line for "Sushi".
 Since you add sushi vinegar to the rice, rice is on the firm side.
+If you cook rice without a rice cooker, water should be about 540 ml.
 Place the kombu on top of the rice and start cooking.

 - To make sushi vinegar, combine rice vinegar, sugar, and salt in a small saucepan and bring it to a boil over medium high heat.
 Whisk until the sugar is completely dissolved.
 You can also put the ingredients in a microwave-safe bowl and microwave for 1 minute, or till sugar is dissolved.
 Set aside to let it cool.